vaporizor/vaporsqol/README.md

 *More to come!
 Have any ideas?
 Open an [Issue](../../issues) or submit a [Pull Request](../../pulls)*.

 ### Configuration
+The configuration file can found at `./config/vapors-qol.json` in your Minecraft directory.

-The comment above each property describes what it does, and the value of each property represents the default.
+The comments above each property describe what it's for, and the value shown next to it is the default.
 ```json5
 {
     // Enables / disables the entire mod.
 Set this to false if you want to disable loading any mixins.